-- To receive benefits from the Plan, you must retire, be permanently disabled, or have no contributions for 12 consecutive months.
-If you die before or while you are collecting your benefit, the balance is paid to your named beneficiary or estate. - Normal retirement age is generally age 62, but see below for more information. - Early Retirement is age 55.
+- To receive benefits from the Plan, you must retire, become permanently disabled, or have no contributions for 12 consecutive months.
+If you die before or while you are collecting your benefit, the balance is paid to your named beneficiary or estate (refer to Survivor Benefits beginning on page 13). - Normal retirement age is generally age 62, but see below for more information. - Early retirement is age 55.